-Fig. 2: The statistical distribution of a pixel values of the sequence used in Fig. 1. (a) shows the statistical distribution of the pixel values.
-Group one is the statistics of the number of the pixel values from the frame subset obtained by our method. (b) is the statistical distribution of the same pixel values by using our augmented method.
+Fig. 2.
+Statistical distribution of the pixel values of the sequence used in Fig. 1. (a) Statistical distribution of the pixel values.
+Group one is the statistics of the number of the pixel values from the frame subset obtained by our method. (b) Statistical distribution of the same pixel values by using our augmented method.
 The augmented group is the statistics of the number of the pixel values from the augmented set obtained by the method in Section V.

-the moving objects are uniformly located at random.
-It fails to detect the objects if they are always located at a limited region of the scene; (2) It does not make use of the motion message.
-For example, we find out that RPCA is not effective for the rush hour sequence as shown in Fig. 1 (d).
-Obviously, the rush hour sequence is full of 'noise' (namely the foreground) that largely decreases the quality of recovering the low-rank and sparse components.
-Considering the values of a pixel on this sequence, we run all the frames and obtain the statistical distribution of the pixel values, see in Fig. 2 (a).
+and sparse components.
+Considering the values of a pixel on this sequence, we run all the frames and obtain the statistical distribution of the pixel values [Fig. 2(a)].
 The values around 100 give a good estimation of this pixel.
 However, the values that are far away from 100 come from the moving objects and have side effect on the low-rank decomposition.
-Our question is: Can we make use of the motion message and change the value distribution of the pixel to the one shown in Fig. 2 (b)?
-If it works, it will be much easier and more effective to recover the low-rank and sparse components.
+Our question is: can we make use of the motion message and change the value distribution of the pixel to the one shown in Fig. 2(b)?
+If it works, it would be much easier and more effective to recover the low-rank and sparse components.

 In this paper, unlike RPCA that processes the whole sequence for signal recovery, we take advantage of the motion message and devise a new framework to divide the video frames into several groups.
-In each group, the statistical distribution of pixel values is supposed to be contaminated by less 'noise' than ever before.
+In each group, the statistical distribution of pixel values is supposed to be contaminated by less noise than ever before.
 The idea of the frame set division and frame set augmentation reduces the motion in each subset and provides more genuine background pixels, which facilitates RPCA to obtain better low-rank and sparse components.
 First, we estimate the position of the moving objects and ratio of the foreground pixel to all the pixels in each frame by using a simple background subtraction technique.
-Second, we propose a Lower Bound-based Within-Class Maximum Division (LBWCMD) method to divide the video frame set into several subsets based on the position information.
-Third, the frames will be ranked in ascending order based on the ratio of the foreground pixel to all the pixels and the top several frames will be added in each frame subset to construct the groups.
-Our results on the rush hour image are shown in Fig. 1 (e)(f)(g).
-More results are shown in Section VII.
-To summarize, our contributions are as follows:
+Second, we propose a lower bound-based withinclass maximum division (LBWCMD) method to divide the video frame set into several subsets on the basis of the position information.
+Third, the frames will be ranked in ascending order according to the ratio of the foreground pixel to all the